Driving to L.A. - 7 Places to Stop on a Road Trip Down Highway 5 in California - 510 Families

 Before Bravo Farms arrived in the middle of nowhere, Harris Ranch in Coalinga was the go-to pitstop for families.
 Note: Adjacent to a massive cattle ranching facility, the air outside can be pretty stinky.

-The diner is family-friendly.
+The diner is family-friendly with mediocre food.
 Beef is, of course, the big thing, but picky ones can stick with pasta and veggies.
-The restaurant is very kid-friendly and the kids’ menu includes the standard American “kid fare” plus mazes and coloring.
-The bathrooms are delightfully clean, and the holiday decor offers 1980s charm that will remind you of childhood.
+The kids’ menu includes the standard American “kid fare”, plus mazes and coloring.
+The bathrooms are delightfully clean, and the decor offers retro charm that will remind you of a grandparent’s house in the 1990s.

 If you simply cannot press on, Harris Ranch is also a hotel with a giant heated pool and jacuzzis.
 Not bad at all.